Influencer marketing statistics to know in 2025

 Facebook ads can reach 1.98 billion people

 Facebook is buzzing with ads.
 You don’t need a stat to see this, just head to your feed and you won’t be able to get away from them.
-Facebook ads have the potential to reach 1.98 billion people. 🤯 Combine that with some influencer marketing ads and you’re onto a winner. 🏆
+Facebook ads have the potential to reach 2.11 billion of its active users. 🤯 Combine that with some influencer marketing ads and you’re onto a winner. 🏆

 Want some FB ad inspo?
 Check out our article all about creating Facebook Ads (and how to create some 🔥graphics for your campaigns).